fbpx

 This post may contain affiliate links.
 Read full disclosure.

 My family loves these yummy treats.
-Yours will too.
-For gift giving, package Italian biscotti in cello bags.
-Cinch tightly with a raffia ribbon.
+We enjoy ours with milk, hot chocolate, tea or coffee.
+For holiday gifting, package lemon biscotti in cello bags.
+Cinch the bags tightly with a raffia ribbon.
 If desired, pair this gift with a lovely box of tea or a small container of specialty coffee.

 Two pieces of Italian Biscotti with bottoms coated in chocolate enjoyed with a hot beverage.

-During stay-at-home times, its important to have an arsenal of recipes that are easy to make with common refrigerator and pantry items.
-Grandma’s biscotti recipe is one of my favorites.
+Grandma would say, it’s important to have an arsenal of recipes, like lemon biscotti cookies, that are easy to make with common refrigerator and pantry items.
+Here’s what you’ll need to make this very easy recipe.

 • Salted Butter: Gives these Italian cookies a delicious buttery taste.